 - Enquiries of management regarding their knowledge of any non-compliance with laws and regulations that could affect the financial statements.
-As part of these enquiries, we also discussed with management whether there have been any known instances of fraud. - Reviewed legal and professional costs to identify any possible non-compliance or legal costs in respect of non-compliance. - We completed a proof in total of rental income for the year and inspected correspondence with tenants, such as rental increase letters. - Audited the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness, and evaluating the business rationale of significant transactions outside the normal course of business.
+As part of these enquiries, we also discussed with management whether there have been any known instances of fraud. - Reviewed legal and professional costs to identify any possible noncompliance. - We completed a proof in total of rental income for the year and inspected correspondence with tenants, such as rental increase letters. - Audited the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness, and evaluating the business rationale of significant transactions outside the normal course of business.